voidtools/etp_server/README.md

 SITE EVERYTHING
 ---------------

-The Everything ETP/FTP server extends FTP with the command <code>SITE EVERYTHING</code>.
+The Everything ETP/FTP server extends FTP with the <code>SITE EVERYTHING</code> command.

 The Everything client uses this extension to request search results.